-Iran's business environment remains unattractive to overseas investors, hampering inflows of foreign direct investment (FDI).
-Particular issues that resonate strongly in the pharmaceutical industry include a lack of intellectual property protection and strict government price controls.
-Additionally, Iran's law does not allow any FDI unless it enters the country through a joint venture (JV) or other corporate strategy (such as the establishment of a local office), which has been used by some pharmaceutical companies to gain market access.
-Indeed, in October 2014, India-based generic drugmaker Cipla signed an agreement with its existing Iranian distributor to set up a manufacturing facility in Iran, according to a stock market disclosure.
+Iran's domestic pharmaceutical manufacturing sector is among the most developed in the Middle East and North Africa (MENA) region with 89 local drugmakers present.
+These pharmaceutical producers upped their capacity during the period of sanctions and now produce many sophisticated products for the treatment of cancers, diabetes and multiple sclerosis among others, with the government's pro-domestic company stance limiting market access opportunities for Western drugmakers.
+Leading domestic companies include Darou Pakhsh, Sobhan Oncology, Tofigh Daru, Farabi Pharmaceutical and Zahravi Pharmaceutical.
+Iran's law does not allow any FDI unless it enters the country through a joint venture or other corporate strategy (such as the establishment of a local office), which has been used by some pharmaceutical companies to gain market access.
+Indeed, in October 2014, India-based generic drugmaker Cipla signed an agreement with its existing Iranian distributor to set up a manufacturing facility in Iran.